Khora/infomap/README.md

 Put in the Google Spreadsheet ID containing the data for the infomap. e.g. "1O1k_JJMitnFik1h3s5eiA6VjMvuejsqCndJ_ETL8FZd"
 ## urduGid.txt
-Put in the sheet ID for the "French" tab of the Google Spreadsheet containing the data for the infomap. e.g. "1531450539"
+Put in the sheet ID for the "Urdu" tab of the Google Spreadsheet containing the data for the infomap. e.g. "1531450539"

 # cron job to periodically refresh the data cache